Max9889/trafficAccidents/planning.md

 There are current websites that do already map road accidents.
 One example of an existing website is CrashMap.co.uk.
 As CrashMap provides data for the entire UK, their premium pricing for full access is very steep coming in at £1175 per year for just one user.
-Where as companies only operating in Bristol would not be interested in road collisions happening hundereds of miles away as it does not directly impact their business.
+Where as companies only operating in Bristol would not be interested in road collisions happening hundreds of miles away as it does not directly impact their business.
 These business located in Bristol would be more inclined to pay a smaller fee for data that is more tailored for their needs

 ### Expected Risks